Nis6hal/Nis6hal/README.md

 - [ ] Get solid with React and MongoDB
 - [ ] Build 2–3 meaningful projects
-- [ ] Make first open source contribution
+- [ ] Land somewhere I can grow, contribute, and do work that matters 🚀

 ---